The Museum of Family History

 *EXHIBITION*

-A very small fraction of the total number of Jews who once populated the many countries of Eastern Europe before the devastation of World War II remained in these countries after the war who, with their descendants, still live there today.
-Despite the maltreatment they were forced to endure, the pogroms, and the massive waves of emigration of the late nineteenth and early twentieth centuries, once can still find some Jews in many of these countries, though in very small numbers.
+A very small fraction of the total number of Jews who once populated the many countries of Eastern Europe before the devastation of World War II remained in these countries after the war.
+Those who returned most often did not find their loved ones there.
+Even after the war, many were greeted with virulent anti-Semitism or worse.
+Despite the gross maltreatment they were forced to endure, the pogroms, and the massive waves of emigration of the late nineteenth and early twentieth centuries, one can still find Jews in many of these countries, though in very small numbers.
 Perhaps one can even find a synagogue that wasn't razed during the war (especially those in the bigger towns or cities), and maybe even a Jewish cemetery in need of some degree of repair.

-During the time that there were large numbers of Jews who lived in such countries as Poland, the Ukraine, Galicia, Hungary and Romania, there thrived a rich culture and an endearing, traditional way of life for many of them.
-Much of the opportunities that were afforded them depended on where they lived and who ruled the land.
+During the time that there were large numbers of Jews who lived in such countries as Poland, the Ukraine, Galicia, Hungary and Romania, where there thrived a rich Jewish culture and an endearing and traditional way of life.
+Much of the opportunities that were afforded them often depended on the region in which they lived and who ruled the land.
 In such areas as the "Pale of Settlement" and in other regions under the control of the Russian government, Jewish life and livelihood was often dictated by the whim of the man who was the Tsar at the time.
 Restrictions and regulations were heaped upon the Jews that affected their way of life, such as those that had to do with land ownership, education and occupation.
-There were special regulations that were also placed on the Jews concerning military conscription.
+There were also special regulations that were also placed on the Jews concerning military conscription.

-Copyright © 2006-8 Museum of Family History.
+Copyright © Museum of Family History.
 All rights reserved.
-Image Use Policy